PureVPN Review: Quick Expert Summary

 PureVPN also provides some additional features:

-- Split-tunneling (for Android and Windows).
+- Split-tunneling (for Android, Windows, Android TV, and Fire TV).
 This feature allows you to choose which apps are routed through the VPN connection and which apps are routed through your local connection.
 PureVPN’s split-tunneling tool is very simple to use, and it’s similar to ExpressVPN and CyberGhost VPN, which both only allow you to exclude apps.
-While PureVPN’s split-tunneling app works as intended and is very easy to use, I prefer ProtonVPN’s split-tunneling tool — it allows you to exclude apps, web browsers, and IP addresses (which essentially lets you redirect specific websites).
+While PureVPN’s split-tunneling app works as intended and is very easy to use, I prefer Private Internet Access and ProtonVPN’s split-tunneling instead — both providers allow you to exclude apps and IP addresses (which essentially lets you redirect specific websites).

 - DDoS protection (for a small additional cost).
 This security feature is useful for gamers who may be targeted with a DDoS attack, which forces users offline or slows down their network connection speeds.
 I always use DDoS when I play video games, and I like that PureVPN offers this security feature, but I don’t like that I have to pay extra for it.
 The best gaming VPNs, like ExpressVPN and CyberGhost VPN, include DDoS in their subscription price.